EvgeniyMukhamedjanov/liquid-ajax-cart/docs/index.md

 <div class="row">
 <div class="col-lg-8">
 <p class="lead" markdown="1">
-Add the data-ajax-cart-section attribute to your cart theme section and Liquid Ajax Cart will update the section's HTML on a page every time when the cart is changed.
+Add the `data-ajax-cart-section attribute` to your cart liquid section and Liquid Ajax Cart will update the section's HTML on a page every time when the cart is changed.
 </p>
 <p class="lead" markdown="1">No javascript coded needed.</p>
 <p class="lead" markdown="1">Check out all the features on the Demo store.</p>